Glorious Godfrey: Fictional character biography

-Godfrey was seen as an inmate of Belle Reve.
-Darkseid dispatches the Female Furies to spring out Godfrey so that he can deal with him.
-Their mission is a success at the cost of Bernadeth betraying Lashina.

-During the "Genesis" storyline, Godfrey is seen during a major battle on Apokolips.

 In Final Crisis, Godfrey possesses human reverend Godfrey Good.
 Godfrey is present when Darkseid possesses Dan Turpin's body.
 However, Darkseid responds to his minion's impending death (presumably because Godfrey's host body was not modified to successfully contain Godfrey's essence) by watching them die in front of him.
 A one-shot revealed that Godfrey had been chosen by Darkseid to be Libra's assistant.
 The man is given generic technology to support him throughout the years because Darkseid believed the man had potential for greatness.
 Godfrey's assistance turns out to be invaluable, as Libra is the key to Darkseid's defeat of Earth.

 In 2011, The New 52 rebooted the DC universe.
 Glorious Godfrey makes his first appearance by giving greetings to Batman and Ra's al Ghul from Apokolips.
 He has a new look, sporting a beard and an all-black uniform with red gloves and belt.
 Glorious Godfrey's reason for coming to Earth is to retrieve the Chaos Shard, a powerful crystal which once belonged to Darkseid which Ra's al Ghul revealed was hidden inside the sarcophagus he crafted for Damian Wayne.
 After detecting a trace signature of the shard coming from inside Damian's body, and despite the assistance of the Justice League, Glorious Godfrey escapes with the corpse back to Apokolips, with Batman vowing to get Damian's corpse back.

 Powers and abilities

 As a New God, Godfrey is nigh-immortal and possesses superhuman physical abilities.
 However, he is a poor fighter and relies on his persuasive abilities.
+He possesses a prominent, albeit limited, ability to spur people with the power of his words.
+The control that Godfrey can exert over others through his dialect is imperfect, but potent enough to push others into acting in his favor.